auti-project/auti/README.md

 ## Important Notes on Benchmarking

 - Benchmark Execution:
-  To run any benchmark, you must first change directory into the corresponding script folder.
+  To run any benchmark, you must first change the directory into the corresponding script folder.
   For example:
     - For the **CLOLC** benchmarks, navigate to `benchmark/clolc/script` and then run the desired benchmark script.
     - For the **CLOSC** benchmarks, navigate to `benchmark/closc/script` and then run the appropriate benchmark script.